grassroot-software/grassroot_curriculum/archive/old_lessons/foundations/pair_programming/prepare_to_remote_pair.md

 ### Finding a Partner

 Of course all this preparation is pointless without someone to pair with.
 Perhaps you already have someone in mind, but if you are having trouble finding someone, The Grassroot Project has a Forum Category just for that.
-If you haven't [joined the Odin community](http://www.theodinproject.com/courses/foundations/lessons/join-the-odin-community), now is a good time to do that, and then post in the [Pair Category](https://forum.theodinproject.com/c/pairs).
+If you haven't [joined the Grassrot community](http://www.theodinproject.com/courses/foundations/lessons/join-the-odin-community), now is a good time to do that, and then post in the [Pair Category](https://forum.theodinproject.com/c/pairs).
 There should be other people there at about the same place you are in the curriculum looking to find someone to pair with as well.

 ### Things to keep in mind
 * Your pair is a living breathing human being.
 Don't forget the manners your mama taught you.